mk-fg/sht-sensor/README.md

 	dew_point = sht.read_dew_point(t, rh)

-If included sht_sensor.gpio module (accessing /sys/class/gpio directly) should not be used, its interface ("get_pin_value" and "set_pin_value" attrs/functions) can be re-implemented and passed as gpio keyword argument on Sht class init.
+If included sht_sensor.gpio module (accessing /sys/class/gpio directly) should not be used (e.g. on non-linux or with different gpio interface), its interface ("get_pin_value" and "set_pin_value" attrs/functions) can be re-implemented and passed as a "gpio" keyword argument on Sht class init.

-ShtComms class is an implementation of 2-wire protocol that sensor uses and probably should not be used directly, all the coefficients, calculations and such high-level logic is defined in Sht class.
+ShtComms class is an implementation of 2-wire protocol that sensor uses and probably should not be used directly.
+All the coefficients, calculations and such high-level logic is defined in Sht class, extending ShtComms.

 Installed python module can also be used from cli via the usual `python -m sht_sensor ...` convention.